 Annual Plug plants measure approximately 4-8cm in height from the root of the plant to the top of the stem.

-They offer you fantastic value, with prices starting at £15.99 for 170 Plug Plants - that means that each plant costs less than 10p.
+They offer you fantastic value, with prices starting at £16.99 for 170 Plug Plants - that means that each plant costs just 10p.

-With a little care and attention, you could have 170 plants in your garden for less than 10p a plant.
+With a little care and attention, you could have 170 plants in your garden for just 10p a plant.
 And don’t forget all our plants come with FREE delivery!